 1. A Good Gastrointestinal Cleanse

 A gastrointestinal cleanse in conjunction with taking the antifungal is a good way to remove the bulk of die-off.
-Follow this gastrointestinal cleanse for at least three days and drink plenty of water.
-I cannot stress the importance of drinking plenty of water whenever you do a cleanse of any sort.
+Follow this gastrointestinal cleanse for at least 28 days.

-Do this fiber drink cleanse for up to 28 days.
-On the third day, if you are eliminating completely with floating stools, it means you’re ready to take on the antifungals.
-Do not take the antifungal until you have complete and regular bowel movements as this is necessary to eliminate the die-off yeast efficiently.
+On the third day from starting the gastrointestinal cleanse, if you are having complete bowel movements daily, then you’re ready to take the antifungals.
+Do not take the antifungal until you have complete and regular bowel movements, whether this is the 6th or 7th day or later.
+This is important, to reduce reactions from the yeast die-off.

 On the third day after doing a gastrointestinal cleanse, and you’re eliminating completely, start taking any of these antifungals to kill the candida.